Salemi: Disaster and earthquake of 1968

 The town of Salemi has suffered various natural disasters in the course of its history.
 In 1270, the area was hit by an epidemic of plague spread by soldiers who were returning from an expedition in Tunisia.
 Several homes were burned and destroyed to try to eradicate the disease.
-From this event arose the request made by the people of the town to have their own patron saint: St. Nicholas of Bari.
+From this event arose the request made by the people of the town to have their own patron saint: Saint Nicholas of Bari.

 In 1542, an invasion of locusts caused serious damage to agricultural crops and a severe famine.
-Many citizens invoked the intercession of St. Blaise (see cavadduzzi of San Biagio).
+Many citizens invoked the intercession of Saint Blaise (see cavadduzzi of San Biagio).

 In 1740, a landslide spilled over into the convent of the Franciscan Third Order of the Rose of the mountain as well as the convent of the Capuchin Friars.

-In 1968, in the night between January 14–15, the city was badly hit by a strong earthquake that destroyed many towns in the Valle del Belice.
+In 1968, in the night between January 14 and 15, the city was badly hit by a strong earthquake that destroyed many towns in the Valle del Belice.
 In the aftermath of the earthquake, land was donated to Salemi Gibellina on which was subsequently built the town of "New Gibellina."
 Following the earthquake the political authorities of Salemi called upon architects to design and redesign the structure of the municipality, opting for the reconstruction of the town according to a new style (New town).
 For these reasons, the urban development has led to a shift towards the downstream part of the hill which was called precisely "new country" and now is, with the "Cappuccini", one of the areas and neighborhoods with higher population density.